Sparse bundle

 Copy sparse bundle

-If it's block level incremental backup (BLIB) or if the rsync algorithm is used for unencrypted sparse bundle, the band size is not important, smaller size you should be considered for the traffic impact
+If it's block level incremental backup (BLIB)arrow-up-right or if the rsync algorithmarrow-up-right is used for unencrypted sparse bundle, the band size is not important, smaller size you should be considered for the traffic impact

 Last updated